reactphp/stream/README.md

 See also [`DuplexStreamInterface`](#duplexstreaminterface) for more details.

-The first parameter given to the constructor MUST be a valid stream resource.
+The first parameter given to the constructor MUST be a valid stream resource that is opened for reading *and* writing.
 Otherwise, it will throw an `InvalidArgumentException`:

 ```php
 // throws InvalidArgumentException
 $stream = new DuplexResourceStream(false, $loop);
 ```

+See also the [`ReadableResourceStream`](#readableresourcestream) for read-only and the [`WritableResourceStream`](#writableresourcestream) for write-only stream resources otherwise.

 Internally, this class tries to enable non-blocking mode on the stream resource which may not be supported for all stream resources.